 The contractor shall be required to solicit public participation.
-Conceptual planning will be subject to public review at meetings convened for that purpose.
+Environmental analysis and conceptual planning will be subject to public review at meetings convened for that purpose.
 Clear descriptions of the conditions found at the current station site and other sites considered by the contractor are to be provided.
 Public involvement is anticipated at appropriate points in the development of the conceptual design and the environmental review process.